xwu20/wmg_agent/specs/README.md

 ## Pathfinding runspecs

+### test_pathfinding_wmg.py

+Loads **models/pathfinding_wmg.pth** (one of the 100 WMG agent models trained on 20M environment interactions), then tests the agent on 1000 random episodes.
+The reward per step should be around 0.498, which is 99.6% of possible reward.

 ## Sokoban runspecs

 ### test_sokoban.py

-This loads **models/sokoban.pth** (one of the 20 WMG agent models trained on 20M environment interactions), then tests the agent on the official [test set](../data/boxoban-levels-master/unfiltered/test) of 1000 puzzles.
+Loads **models/sokoban.pth** (one of the 20 WMG agent models trained on 20M environment interactions), then tests the agent on the official [test set](../data/boxoban-levels-master/unfiltered/test) of 1000 puzzles.
 The success rate should be around 84%.

 ### train_sokoban.py

-This trains a new WMG agent on Sokoban puzzles drawn randomly from the [train set](../data/boxoban-levels-master/unfiltered/train), which contains 10k puzzles.
+Trains a new WMG agent on Sokoban puzzles drawn randomly from the [train set](../data/boxoban-levels-master/unfiltered/train), which contains 10k puzzles.
 In order to train an agent on the full train set of 900k puzzles, first copy all 900 files from [https://github.com/deepmind/boxoban-levels](https://github.com/deepmind/boxoban-levels)